 When people ask me what I do, I am tempted to answer, "What part do you want?"
 For I am lucky enough to divide my time between being an independent freelance trainer, consultant, social entreprenuer, writer, lecturer and parent.

 Most weeks you can find me either running a successful community cafe in south London, developing the Facework employment training project with marginalised and vullnerable young people or running digital citizenship training in schools or univerities.

-I am passionate about education and helping people to use the technology to really make a positive difference.
+Above all I am passionate about education and helping young people to use the technology to really make a positive difference.
 Having worked for and led innovative non-profit organisations over the last 20 years, I first and foremost love collaborating with people, making projects successful and working for change.

-On this website you can read about the range of services I offer with a growing team of associates including:
+On this website you can read about the range of services I offer:

 You can also read what others have said about working with me and contact me if you think I can help.